------- + -------

 • The first round of interviews was conducted with patients soon after they enrolled in the FIM program to learn about the user experience of screening, referral, and enrollment systems.
 These interviews focused on the user experience related to the two Food Is Medicine screening and enrollment models (automated versus in-person), and were conducted in a brief, iterative format to obtain quick, actionable feedback to improve the systems.
 Input from users of the FIM screening and enrollment systems will be used to enhance the acceptability and usability of the automated screening and enrollment system.

 • The second round of semi-structured qualitative interviews were with patients shortly after they participated in the 3-month FIM program to obtain participant/user perspectives.
-These in-depth interviews asked patients about satisfaction with the Healthcare by FoodTM program they were assigned to (MTM or Grocery Rx), barriers and facilitators to participating, perceived impacts of the program, and any recommended changes.
+These in-depth interviews asked patients about satisfaction with the Health Care by FoodTM program they were assigned to (MTM or Grocery Rx), barriers and facilitators to participating, perceived impacts of the program, and any recommended changes.

 For questions or comments, email Emily Dimond.